The Neighbors: Income

 The second most important occupational group in this neighborhood is

-executive, management, and professional occupations, with 28.6% of the residents employed.
+manufacturing and laborer occupations, with 29.5% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants